 How does it work?

-Instagram is almost exclusively meant for mobile devices.
-You must therefore download the iPhone or Android app in order to register an Instagram account.
+Instagram was originally meant for mobile devices.
+You should therefore download the iPhone or Android app in order to register an Instagram account.
 Once you download the app, you can easily login through Facebook.

 After signing up, you can change your profile picture and edit your information, which includes a brief 150-character summary and the ability to link a website.
 All Instagram accounts are public by default but can be made private.